 - Using public transport during the two-week trial

 - What we are measuring

-As part of the Liveable Crouch End project, for two weeks there have been changes to the road layout near the town centre including on:
+As part of the Liveable Crouch End project, there were changes for two weeks to the road layout near the town centre including on:

 - Middle Lane (and surrounding roads)

 Traffic restrictions were in place on some roads (please see plan and proposed changes below).

 - Feel what it is like to have a low traffic area that makes it easier to walk and cycle to school, work and the town centre

 - See the potential of two public spaces

 - Learn what impact these changes might have to traffic movement.

 Changes to the roads in the Crouch End area: